Essays

 The song lyrics themselves cleverly conflate both the electric chair with the mercy seat atop the Ark of the Covenant, where “The ark of His testament is stowed/A throne from which I’m told/All history does unfold”—for what both seats share in common is the dread assurance that “God is never far away.”

 One can read in the song’s tension between Jesus Christ and the Ark of the Covenant a similar tension between Jacob and Sherem: between the Old and the New Testament, between Justice and Mercy, between legalism and revelation.
-The difference is that unlike Jacob and Sherem, the death-row inmate (much like Nick Cave himself) honestly does not know in which to place his faith in trust.
+The difference is that unlike Jacob and Sherem, the death-row inmate (much like Nick Cave himself) honestly does not know in which to place his faith and trust.

 In the absence of any such assurance, the narrator repeatedly insists “And I’m not afraid to die” at the end of almost every repetition of the chorus.
 However, it becomes clear that he’s more trying to convince himself than anyone else, especially when he finishes the final chorus with: “But I’m afraid I told a lie.”
 Echoing Sherem in his final moments, the narrator fears he has lied, but still confesses it.
 Whether he has lied to God, or only to himself, (or if there is any such difference), is left ambiguous.